 A study by the National Center of Complementary and Integrative Health found that those who regularly practised lyengar yoga had a significant reduction in the amount of back pain that they experienced.
 The study was conducted over 6 months with over 90 participants trying out a variety of yoga positions to see if they could help eliviate their back pain for good.

 The research by the NCCIH is also further backed by experienced pilates instructor Anne-Marie Zulkahari who has stated for years that exercise such as this can help improve every aspect of your body from posture and muscle tone to core strength and joint mobility.

 Are you sleeping comfortably?
 And by that we don’t just mean getting a good eight hours kip every night!
 The mattress that you have on your bed can affect your posture and contribute to any back pain that you are experiencing.
-Finding the right mattress is easy when you know what you are looking for and specialist distributors like My Next Mattress provide a great range to choose from:
+Finding the right mattress is easy when you know what you are looking for:

 Memory foam mattresses:

 As soon as you sit or lay on this type of mattress it will immediately begin to mould to your shape ensuring that your body weight is evenly distributed.
 Once the pressure is removed from it then the mattress will look to move back to its original shape.

 A great combination of innovation and technology – the mammoth mattresses are specifically designed to combat back pain and are considered a medical grade foam.
 This type of luxurious mattress will give you a comfortable and undisturbed nights sleep – just what the doctor ordered!

 Pocket sprung mattresses:

 This type of mattress will independently adapt to your body which will ensure that you are undisturbed by a partners movement whilst also preventing you from rolling off.
 The high quality springs give this mattress a unique feel and help you feel more comfortable.